luizribeiro/mariner/docs/install.rst

    guarantee this will work on your printer, nor that it won't damage it.
 Use at your own risk.

-If you are ready to begin, head on to :ref:`Getting Started`!
+If you are ready to begin, head on to :ref:`Requirements` to get started!

 .. toctree::
    :hidden:

-   getting-started
+   requirements
    hardware-setup
    software-setup
    wrapping-up